bio-agents/Agent-Information-Profiles/README.md

 * "SHOULD" mean that there may exist valid reasons in particular circumstances to ignore a particular guideline, but the full implications must be understood and carefully weighed before doing so.
 * "MAY mean that the guideline is truly optional; you can choose to follow it or not.

-Agent information profiles **MUST** comply with the Agent Information Profile Schema (a JSON schema), which supports *all* of the bioagentsSchema attributes.
+Agent information profiles **MUST** comply with the Agent Information Profile Schema (a JSON schema), which supports *all* of the bioagents schema attributes.

 # Example
 An information graphic derived from the [IFB Agent Information Profile](https://github.com/bio-agents/Agent-Information-Profiles/blob/master/profiles/ifbAgentInfoProfile.json) is shown below: